refinedev/refine/documentation/docs/api-reference/core/components/auth/authenticated.md

 -   `data.authenticated` is `false`, it renders [`fallback`](#fallback) prop if provided.
 Otherwise, it redirects to `data.redirectTo` page.
 -   `isLoading` is `true`, it renders [`loading`](#loading) prop.

+You may want to use this component when rendering a page that requires authentication.
+You will be able to render a fallback or redirect to an authentication page depending on your case. `Authenticated` can also be used to render a conditional content based on the user's authentication status.

 ## Basic Usage

 ```tsx